V2G-liberty/addon-v2g-liberty/README.md

    quite a while as several some files.
 8. Consider activating `Watch dog` and `Automatic update`.

-Further steps in the proces of installation and configuration are explained in the installed add-on itself.
+Further steps in the proces of installation and configuration are explained in the documentation tab of the add-on.

 ## Configuration